Clopidogrel (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, if you have had a recent stroke, or if you have a history of bleeding problems.
+- Tell your doctor if you are pregnant or breastfeeding, had a recent stroke, or have a history of bleeding problems.

-- Make sure any doctor or dentist who treats you knows that you use this medicine.
-You may need to stop using this medicine at least 5 days before having surgery or other procedures (such as coronary stent procedure or dental surgery).
+- Make sure any doctor or dentist who treats you knows that you are using this medicine.
 Tell your doctor if you plan to have surgery or a dental procedure.
-Do not stop taking your medicine without your doctor's permission.

 Possible Side Effects While Using This Medicine